Prince Harry and Meghan Markle Will Not Use HRH Titles, and Will Repay $3 Million of Public Money

 Prince Harry and Meghan Markle will no longer use their HRH titles, and will repay the 2.4 million of public money ($3.1 million) that was spent on their Windsor home, Frogmore Cottage, Buckingham Palace announced Saturday.

-The terms of Harry and Meghan’s exit from their “senior royal” roles will also include the couple not receiving any public funds for royal duties.
+The terms of Harry and Meghan’s exit from their royal roles will also include the couple not receiving any public funds for royal duties.

+They will still be known as the “Duke and Duchess of Sussex,” but will officially no longer be “working members of the royal family,” the Palace said.

-The funding for their security arrangements remains unclear.
+The funding for their security arrangements remains unclear, as does the level of their funding from Harry's father, Prince Charles, via the coffers of the Duchy of Cornwall.
 The terms and conditions of the couple’s exit take effect in the spring.

 A statement issued by Buckingham Palace read: “The Duke and Duchess of Sussex are grateful to Her Majesty and the Royal Family for their ongoing support as they embark on the next chapter of their lives.